-AmCham EU believes that all tariffs on transatlantic trade should be eliminated.
-While applied tariffs are relatively low, research shows that when they are applied on such a large base, their elimination could raise US and EU exports by about 17%.
-This would improve the global competitiveness of European and US firms, especially those - like many AmCham EU members - with significant integrated operations in both the US and EU.
-In addition, the cash flow benefits that would be created could be used to help expand investment.
+Conventional tariffs on goods: AmCham EU believes that all tariffs on transatlantic trade should be eliminated.
+While applied tariffs are relatively low, research shows that when they are applied on such a large base, their elimination could raise EU and US exports by about 17%.
+This would improve the global competitiveness of European and US firms, especially those - like many AmCham EU members - with significant integrated operations in both the EU and US.
+In addition, the cash flow benefits that would be created could be used to help expand investment in each other's markets.